A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

 Given a $\kappa$-partition $\cP$ of~$G$ we define the \emph{$\cP$-contraction} of $G$, denoted by $G_{\cP}$, to be the graph obtained by contracting all partition classes $V_i$ to single vertices and removing loops and parallel edges.
 In many applications it is essential that the $\cP$-contraction we work with has maximum degree bounded by a constant.
 From now on, when we speak of the degree of a $\kappa$-partition~$\cP$ we refer to the degree of the corresponding $\cP$-contraction.

-The following theorem and its proof are very similar to Theorem~\ref{thm:arbitrary-size-separator}, but it applies only for similarly-sized objects because of the degree bound on $G_\cP$.
-The other main difference is that the separator is defined on the $\cP$-contraction of a given $\kappa$-partition, instead of on the intersection graph~$G$ itself. \begin{theorem} Let $G=(V,E)$ be the intersection graph of a set of $n$ similarly-sized fat objects in~$\Reals^d$, and let $\gamma$ be a weight function such that $\gamma(t) = O(t^{1-1/d-\eps})$, for constants~$d\geq 2$ and~$\eps>0$.
+The following theorem is very similar to Theorem~\ref{thm:arbitrary-size-separator}, but it applies only for similarly-sized objects because of the degree bound on $G_\cP$.
+The other main difference is that the separator is defined on the $\cP$-contraction of a given $\kappa$-partition, instead of on the intersection graph~$G$ itself.
+The statement is purely existential; we prove a more constructive theorem in Section~\ref{sec:septw}. \begin{theorem} Let $d\geq 2$ and~$\eps>0$ be constants and let $\gamma$ be a weight function such that $\gamma(t) = O(t^{1-1/d-\eps})$.
+Let $G=(V,E)$ be the intersection graph of a set of $n$ similarly-sized fat objects in~$\Reals^d$.
 Suppose we are given a $\kappa$-partition $\cP$ of $G$ such that $G_\cP$ has maximum degree at most $\Delta$, where~$\kappa$ and $\Delta$ are constants.
 Then there exists a $(6^d/(6^d+1))$-balanced separator for $G_{\cP}$ of weight $O(n^{1-1/d})$. \end{theorem}

+\begin{proof}[Proof sketch] Within each class $C\in\cP$, we replace each object in $C$ with the larger object $\bigcup_{o\in C} o$.
+Notice that these new objects are similarly sized and fat (with worse constants).
+The new objects define a supergraph $G'$, which is also an intersection graph of similarly sized fat objects; moreover, $\cP$ is a clique-partition of $G'$.
+By the condition that $G_\cP$ has maximum degree at most $\Delta$, any new object intersects at most $\Delta$ different new objects, that is, if we were to remove all duplicate objects from the family, then the resulting family would have ply at most $\Delta+1$.

+The arguments in the proof of Theorem~\ref{thm:arbitrary-size-separator} can be applied for $G'$: the clique partition $\cP^*$ is created by using stabbing points.
+Each class of $\cP^*$ can contain objects from at most $\Delta+1$ classes of $\cP$.
+We can also make sure that $\cP^*$ is a partition that is a coarsening of $\cP$.
+By Theorem~\ref{thm:arbitrary-size-separator}, the graph $G'$ has a weighted separator (with respect to $\cP^*$) of weight $O(n^{1-1/d})$.
+Since $\Delta=O(1)$ and each class of $\cP^*$ contains objects from at most $\Delta+1$ classes of $\cP$, this converts into a weighted separator wrt. $\cP$ of weight $O(n^{1-1/d})$.
+Since $G$ is a subgraph of $G'$, this is also a weighted separator of $G$ with respect to $\cP$, and it has the desired weight. \end{proof}

+The following lemma shows that a partition $\cP$ as needed in Theorem~\ref{thm:gensep} can be computed even in the absence of geometric information.
+Such partitions can be computed in a greedy manner, as explained next.

+\begin{definition}[Greedy partition] Given a graph $G$, a partition $\cP$ of $V(G)$ is a greedy partition if there is a maximal independent set $S$ of $G$ such that each partition class $C\in \cP$ contains exactly one vertex $v_C$ of $S$ together with some neighbors of~$v_C$. \end{definition} \begin{lemma} Let $d\geq 2$ be a constant.
+Then there exist constants $\kappa$ and $\Delta$ such that for any intersection graph $G=(V,E)$ of an (unknown) set of $n$ similarly-sized fat objects in~$\Reals^d$, a greedy $\kappa$-partition $\cP$ for which $G_{\cP}$ has maximum degree $\Delta$ can be computed in polynomial time.